Marine Corps Combat Development Command

 Current Site Status

-In February, 1999, EPA and the Navy entered into a Federal Facility Agreement (FFA) to conduct studies and to examine ways to conduct clean up at the Marine Corps Combat and Development Command.
-As a result, a total of 213 potential sites were identified for further consideration.
-Since the FFA was signed, an additional 15 sites were discovered.
-208 Sites have been closed with consensus agreements or Record of Decisions.
-10 sites have been deferred to other programs,
+The EPA and the Navy entered into a Federal Facility Agreement (FFA) to conduct studies and to examine ways to conduct clean up at the Marine Corps Combat and Development Command.
+As a result, a total of 213 potential sites were identified for further consideration and 15 sites have been identified since the FFA was signed giving a total of 228 sites requiring studies.
+As of January 2012, 219 sites have been investigated and closed with either consensus agreements or Record of Decisions.

 Ongoing site work includes: